History of Elgin National Watch Company

 Elgin operated the world’s largest watch factory—the main plant in Elgin, Illinois—from 1866 until 1964, as well as several other U.S. plants after World War II.
 For half a century, Elgin operated its own astronomical observatory that allowed its watches to be precisely “Timed to the Stars.”
 It was the first watchmaker to make 50 million watches with jeweled movements, a feat celebrated in 1951 with an impressive 18k gold watch made in a limited run of 1,000 pieces.

-That was a rare milestone for a producer of jeweled movement watches.
 Only in 2019 did Longines, a luxury Swiss maker that competed against the high-end Elgins, make its 50 millionth watch.
 No other maker of quality jeweled timepieces has ever reached that figure.
 Elgin produced about half the jeweled watches ever made in the U.S., with the remainder made by famous competitors like Waltham, Hamilton, and others.
+In 1963, Elgin’s reputation for excellence led to it being chosen to build the central timing mechanism for NASA’s Apollo moon program.
+[4]

 In its advertising we can see the kinds of customers Elgin sold to and the aspirations they held.
-Elgin made quality watches for the managerial class and professionals, graduating students, glamorous women, and sporty men: an America that was on the move and on the make.
+Elgin made high quality watches for the managerial class and professionals, graduating students, glamorous women, and sporty men — the rising middle and upper classes of American society, and those who aspired to join them.
+Elgin was even retained by Tiffany to make luxury “8 day” timepieces, a travel and car accessory which ran for over a week with single winding.

 In the mid-1950s, Elgin was one of the 500 biggest companies in America, producing around 1 million watches annually.
 And it was generally profitable, albeit with some very rocky periods: Elgin turned a profit in 20 of the 24 years between 1945-1968.
 Nonetheless, unfair trade policies forced it to diversify away from its core watch business into other areas.
-Huge losses related to its military defense business in the mid-1960s are largely to blame for Elgin disappearing as an independent company in 1968.
-[4]
+One such area was defense, such as building control devices for guided missiles.
+[5] Losses related to its military defense business in the mid-1960s are largely to blame for Elgin disappearing as an independent company in 1968.
+[6]

-Today, the “Elgin” name is used to market lower price “fashion watches” made overseas that have nothing to do with the American Elgin company that existed for a century.
-Nonetheless, there is much to be proud of: American Elgin created some of the most impressive watches ever made in the U.S., with fabulously decorated cases and dials, art deco and mid-century modern designs, technological innovations, and incredibly high quality movements which even today, when properly serviced, keep time exceptionally well.
+Today, the “Elgin” name is used to market lower price “fashion watches” made overseas that have nothing to do with the American-made Elgins sold for over a century.
+Nonetheless, the company’s impressive history lives on through its products: American Elgin created some of the most impressive watches ever made in the U.S., with fabulously decorated cases and dials, art deco and mid-century modern designs, technological innovations, and high quality movements which even today, when properly serviced, keep time exceptionally well.

 ——